Who is Arthur O. Eve?

-Eve is recognized as a leader on just about every issue that’s important to families.
-Many believe that during his career of public service Eve has done more to initiate opportunities for minorities and the economically disadvantaged in the field of educational opportunity, undergraduate and graduate education, medical degrees, pre-natal, day care and infant care than any other state legislator in the nation.
-He is a life member of the NAACP, founder and former Chairman of the Board of the Northern Region Black Political Caucus and former Chairman of the New York State Chapter of the National Rainbow Coalition.
-He is the recipient of numerous awards and citations from an array of local, state and national organizations.
+Eve is recognized as a leader on just about every issue that’s important to families, and his legacy is still alive and well today.
+Many believe that during his career of public service, Eve did more to initiate opportunities for minorities and the economically disadvantaged in the field of educational opportunity, undergraduate and graduate education, medical degrees, pre-natal, day care and infant care than any other state legislator in the nation.
+He is a life member of the NAACP, founder and former Chairman of the Board of the Northern Region Black Political Caucus, and former Chairman of the New York State Chapter of the National Rainbow Coalition.
+He is the recipient of numerous awards and citations from an array of local, state, and national organizations.
 Eve was the first African American to win the Democratic Party’s Buffalo Mayoral primary election.
-During his time in office he was considered the highest ranking African American in the New York State Legislature.
+During his time in office, he was considered the highest ranking African American in the New York State Legislature.